askap-vast/vast-pipeline/docs/exploringwebsite/sourcepages.md

 Located directly below the form is the results table which is dynamically updated once the form is submitted.
 The full detail page of a specific source can be accessed by clicking on the source name in the table.
 Explanation of the table options can be found in the [DataTables section](datatables.md).
+The `Go to η-V analysis` button will launch the η-V analysis page for the sources contained in the query results.
+Please refer to the [Source η-V Analysis Page](sourceanalysis.md) section for the full details of this feature.

+!!! note
+    The `Go to η-V analysis` button is only active after a query has been performed.

 ![!Source query results table.](../img/source-query-results.png){: loading=lazy }